Information for Parents

 What’s the best accommodation strategy?

-A recent letter from a country parent to a Sydney Morning Herald business column (March 2011) asked what the best accommodation strategy should be for a son coming to the city for university study.
+A letter from a country parent to the Sydney Morning Herald business column asked what is the best accommodation strategy should be for a son coming to the city for university study.
 The answer turns on the meaning of ‘best’.

 Is it to be confined to finance and property, or allowed to engage multiple bottom-line considerations, which include finance, support in the ‘school-country to ‘uni-city’ transition, academic help, friendship, rapid engagement with the university and so on.
 For hundreds of years, collegiate-based accommodation has been viewed as ‘best’, especially for the first year of university study.
 Instant friendships, personal and academic support, leadership opportunities, on campus location, staff on site, security, regular meals and ‘plug and play’ IT services are par for Australian university colleges.
 For most college students these help to create that happy, hopeful spirit in which good work is done, and to give comfort to parents remotely located.
 Independent research (ACER Research Briefing, Vol 4, June 2009) corroborates that collegiate life outguns non-collegiate on all six significant categories.

 Financial benefits are not absent – scholarships, prizes, rent-rebates for senior students, 34-week contracts compared with 52 and so on.
 Many parents overestimate the costs and underestimate the benefits of college life but in my seventeen years as a college head, it’s been country parents who’ve most ardently praised the benefits of college life.
 The benefits flow on for life too, including positive financially, though this is difficult to quantify.
 Greater traction on the career front, broader life and university experience, extensive personal and professional networks, to name a few.

 Getting an early property foothold by going solo in an apartment in a strange city is one option; feeling connected in a vibrant college community is another.